 - Live in privacy without unnecessary disturbance.

-- Get a refund of the security deposit within 30 days after moving out.
+- Get a refund of the deposit within 30 days after moving out.

-- Get proper advance notice before the landlord effects a rent raise.
+- Get proper written notice before the landlord affects a monthly rent raise.

 - Be treated fairly per the state’s Fair Housing laws.

-- Be provided with an advance notice before a landlord can access their rented premises.
+- Be provided with a proper notice before a landlord can access their rented premises.

 As for the tenant’s responsibilities, they include the following: